-The Michigan Department of Transportation (MDOT) is a national leader among public agencies in the development and deployment of connected vehicle technology.
-MDOT, however, understands that a national deployment of connected vehicles requires coordination among states, and vehicle owners in particular will expect to be able to use their connected vehicle technology beyond their home location.
-As a result, MDOT requested that the Center for Automotive Research (CAR) investigate connected vehicle and connected vehicle-related activities underway outside Michigan, especially international examples of connected vehicle work, for the purpose of understanding and describing overall best practices in connected vehicles.
+The Michigan Department of Transportation (MDOT) is a national leader among public agencies in the development and deployment of connected and automated (CAV) vehicle technology.
+MDOT, however, understands that a national deployment of CAVs requires coordination among states, and vehicle owners in particular will expect to be able to use their CAV technology beyond their home location.
+As a result, MDOT requested that the Center for Automotive Research (CAR) investigate connected vehicle and CAV-related activities underway outside Michigan, especially international examples of CAV work, for the purpose of understanding and describing overall best practices in CAVs.